Lefti-t/currency_converter/README.md

 The default input currency is Euro.

-The default output is USD but can be changed in ``` application-properties -> environment variables ``` as well as the value for the Api key.
+The default output is USD but it can be changed in ```src/main/resources/application.properties``` as well as the value of the Api key.

 1)Open ```src/main/resources/static/input.txt``` and write each one of the amounts you need converted in a new line.